rameerez/slugifiable/README.md

 https://myapp.com/products/d4735e3a265
 ```

-Or better yet, use other attribute (like `product.name`), which makes a human-readable and SEO-friendly URL, like:
+Or better yet, use other instance attribute (like `product.name`) to build the slug:
 ```
 https://myapp.com/products/big-red-backpack
 ```

-`slugifiable` takes care of building these slugs automatically for you.
+`slugifiable` takes care of building all these kinds of slugs for you.

 ## Installation